 "Flynn appears to have the correct RAAF officer's summer uniform which was beige during the 1960s.
 I am doubtful that the aboriginal gentlemen are official RAAF members -- the uniforms vary and some have no shoes.
 More likely to be police, government patrol officers or Catholic Mission personnel.

-"The CJ-3B is likely to RAAF but it is hard to tell.
+"The CJ-3B is likely RAAF but it is hard to tell.
 The front wheel appears to be a combat rim as per MB Jeeps.
 During the 1960s and 1970s the RAAF purchased their own vehicles and did not use the Land Rovers as used by the Australian Army.
 I recall during my national service training in the RAAF in 1972 seeing a training film featuring a RAAF CJ-3B and an International Scout."

 This CJ-3B appears to possibly be painted in glossy RAAF blue.
 It's seen with a Douglas C-47B Dakota, RAAF serial number A65121.
 According to RAAF Serialled Aircraft, the aircraft was delivered in July 1945 to No. 36 Squadron, a strategic transport squadron involved at the time in the New Guinea and Bougainville campaigns (Wikipedia).
 The photo was taken in 1970, probably at RAAF Base East Sale in Victoria, as the Dakota was being prepared for transfer to Indonesia as a navigation trainer.